openwisp/openwisp-controller/docs/developer/extending.rst

 5. Initial Database Setup
 -------------------------

-Ensure you are using one of the available geodjango backends, eg:
+Ensure you are using one of the available geodjango backends, e.g.:

 .. code-block:: python